day8/re-frame/docs/EffectfulEvents.md

 replay, inserting extra events into it, etc, which ruins the process.

-### The Other Problem
+### The 2nd Kind Of Problem

-And there's another kind of purity problem:
+And there's the other kind of purity problem:
 ```clj
 (reg-event-db
    :load-localstore